History of the Writings

 You, Lord, will keep the needy safe and will protect us forever from the wicked,

-That is more then a difficulty with idiomatic translation, that is down right terrible that JESUS is missing, or they changed the words that say don't change the words!!!
+That is more than a difficulty with idiomatic translation, that is down right terrible that JESUS is missing, or they changed the words that say don't change the words!!!
 These errors are peppered throughout the NIV.
 Now I know old english causes problems for paying attention.
-So I read KJVA, if I don't get something, or it seems strange, then I go to the original language it was written, then scrutinize it from there.
+So I read KJVA, if I don't get something, or it seems strange, then I go to the original language it was written, and scrutinize it from there.
 I discuss how to easily do that later with various interlinear translation websites.

 Where did the KJV come from?

 Let's begin with what Sir Arthur Quiller-Couch said during World War I, in a series of lectures at Cambridge University.
 He declared that the King James Bible, was "The very greatest" literary achievement in the english language.

 King James himself was approached by a group of puritans, just before he took the throne, with a petition signed by 800 clergy who requested reform within the Church of England.
 This was because they felt the Calvinist commentary along the sides of the Geneva Bible promoted resistance to the King and State.
 Although making a new translation was not the agenda of the hearing called in 1604, by Dr. John Reynolds, the Puritan president of Corpus Cristi College, Oxford.
 He did present a strong case for one, King James Stuart stated,..

 "I could never yet see a Bible well translated into English; but I think that of all, that of Geneva, is the worst.
 I wish some special pains were taken for a uniform translation, which should be done by the best learned men in both universities, then reviewed by the Bishops, presented to the Privy Council, lastly ratified by the Royal authority, to be read in the whole Church, and none other."